-Furthermore, encryption is mandatory for all WebRTC components, including the signaling necessary to initiate a peer-to-peer connection.
+Furthermore, encryption is mandatory for all WebRTC components, including the signalling necessary to initiate a peer-to-peer connection.
 As a result, the entire data transfer of WebRTC can be considered securely encrypted.
 For media streams, the Secure Real-time Transport Protocol (SRTP) is used, for other data the Datagram Transport Layer Security (DTLS) protocol is used.
 Both protocols are standardized and commonly used (cf. A Study of WebRTC Security 2015).

-Another interesting topic is WebRTC’s media model.
+Another interesting issue worth discussing is WebRTC’s media model.
 It is designed in a way that developers do not need any knowledge about audio and video codecs.
-It was decided by the IETF that a minimum set of audio and video codecs must be implemented by browsers to ensure a common ground between applications running on different platforns (cf. Loreto & Romano 2014, p.
+The IETF has decided that a minimum set of audio and video codecs must be implemented by browsers to ensure a common ground between applications running on different platforns (cf. Loreto & Romano 2014, p.
 6).
 However, in the process of setting up a peer-to-peer connection, WebRTC tries to find the best-fitting codec that both parties‘ browser has implemented or access to.
 Consequently, this could be a different, non-mandatory audio or video codec.

 By design, WebRTC supports two audio codecs, OPUS and G.711.
 This decision was made with regard to the fact that these are free of royalties.
 However, most common telecommunication systems use different codecs, for instance AMR or AMR-WB for mobile devices, therefore the possibility of creating an interoperability application is severely aggravated, which could lead to the addition of more mandatory codecs in the future (cf. Bertin et al. 2013, p.
 2)

 For a long time, it was undecided which video codec would be mandatory to implement.
-It was a choice between the VP8 codec developed by Google or the more commonly used H.264.
+There was a choice between the VP8 codec developed by Google or the more commonly used H.264.
 Similar to the audio codec situation, VP8 is free of royalties, while H.264 is more widely used by standard telecommunication applications, for instance by Skype (cf. Bertic et al. 2013, p.
 2).
 Finally, in November 2014, an agreement was reached that both VP8 and H.264 would be mandatory video codecs in WebRTC (cf. Levent-Levi 2014).

 Limitations

-A significant limitation to WebRTC currently is that it is still under development and although there is a valid W3C standard, it is still possible that some functions might be added, changed or removed.
+At the moment a significant limitation to WebRTC is that it is still under development.
+Althoughthere is a valid W3C standard, it is still possible that some functions might be added, changed or removed.
 As a result, many browsers still use their own vendor prefixes for methods.
 For instance, the RTCPeerConnection in the W3C standard is called webkitRTCPeerConnection in Google Chrome and mozRTCPeerConnection in Mozilla Firefox.
 This introduces additional sources of errors for developers.
-However, Google maintains the open source library adapter.js that helps programmers solve this problem.
+However, Google maintains the open source library adapter.js that helps programmers fixing this problem.
 A more detailed explanation to adapter.js can be found in chapter 4.2.4.

-Furthermore, not all web browsers support WebRTC yet.
+Another interesting issue is that not all web browsers support WebRTC yet.
 For now, only Google -Chrome, Mozilla Firefox and Opera are able to establish interoperable WebRTC connections.
-As shown in the figure below, these three browsers accounted for roughly 58% of the market share in Austria in 2014 (Statista 2015).
+As shown in Figure 3, these three browsers represented roughly 58% of the market share in Austria in 2014 (Statista 2015).
 Although this is a promising quota that will likely rise further in the near future, it cannot yet be expected that an arbitrary device is capable of using WebRTC.

 Figure 3: Web browser market share in Austria in 2014